danielemalitesta/danielemalitesta.github.io/_pages/about.md

 * _[TBD]_ I will be giving a talk on our recent ACM TORS paper "**Formalizing Multimedia Recommendation through Multimodal Deep Learning**" in the series of seminars held at [QIAU University](https://sites.google.com/view/cs-reading-group/home).

 # Latest news
 * _[Jul 15, 2024]_ Our paper "**Do We Really Need to Drop Items with Missing Modalities in Multimodal Recommendation?**" w/ colleagues from CentraleSupélec, Politecnico di Bari, and VantAI has been accepted at CIKM 2024!
+* _[Jul 10, 2024]_ The dissertation abstract of my PhD thesis "**Graph Neural Networks for Recommendation leveraging Multimodal Information**" is now available in the latest [issue](https://sigir.org/wp-content/uploads/2024/07/p16.pdf) of the SIGIR forum!
 * _[Jun 5, 2024]_ Our paper "**Uplift Modelling under Limited Supervision**" w/ colleagues from CentraleSupélec and the University of Luxembourg has been accepted at ECML-PKDD 2024!
 * _[Apr 29, 2024]_ Our paper "**Formalizing Multimedia Recommendation through Multimodal Deep Learning**" w/ colleagues from Politecnico di Bari is now accepted in ACM Transactions on Recommender Systems!
 * _[Mar 24, 2024]_ We hosted the **IRonGraphs** workshop, co-located with ECIR 2024, in Glasgow!